adminrobert/profdotd/README.md

 ## Premise

-Profiles can get a bit messy at times specifically when trying to share certain pieces of profiles with a team.
+Profiles can get a bit messy at times, specifically when trying to share certain pieces of profiles with a team.
 This project aims to make things a little easier to keep track of different aspects of your profile.

 ## Getting started